Having trouble with a smoke alarm circuit? If you have a home security system and your keypad is showing a fire alarm problem, you have a few options.

 Also, your alarm company technician is familiar with the type of system you have, and is used to dealing with issues like this.
 He/she will also have access to a log of signals sent by your panel, helping to accurately pinpoint the problem.

 If you’re pretty sure the problem is with a smoke detector tied to your security system, you may want to try locating the problem yourself.
 If you’re a handy person, a home security DIY type, or an aspiring alarm technician, I can walk you through the troubleshooting process.
 You’ll need an analog or digital multimeter to measure resistance and voltage, wire strippers, and possibly a ladder to reach your alarm panel and smoke detectors.

-Troubleshooting smoke detector problems is a 2-part process.
 This page covers the first part, checking connections inside the panel.
 This is the point where the wiring connects to the smoke alarm circuit.